sdmx-twg/vtl/meetings/2026/June_Paris/May_28_Paris.md

 If the proposal will be accepted, an ISO number will be assigned for VTL together with an approval for a Preliminary Work Item to be prepared.
 The official presentation will then scheduled for the Plenary Meeting at the end of August.

+Angelo also informed that Banca d'Italia's statistical platform (INFOSTAT) will be re-engineered, moving from the current Software Oriented Architecture to a cloud-based infrastructure.
+Within this big  project, current proprietary Expression Language used for validations and transformations will be replaced by VTL.
+Another very important project will start in October aimed at renewing the statistical application used by the Supervision Department; also in this case the new application will use VTL to perform validations and transformations.

-Attilio informed that tha a "VTL white paper" is being prepared within the Working Group for Statistical Information Management of the SEBC.
+Attilio informed that a "VTL white paper" is being prepared within the Working Group for Statistical Information Management of the SEBC by the end of the year.
-The participants are members of 5 National Central Banks, including ECB and Angelo and Attilio for Banca d'Italia.
+The participants are members of 5 National Central Banks: France, Belgium, Croatia, Netherlands, ECB and Banca d'Italia (Angelo and Attilio).
-The document will be pretty short (20-35 maximum) and will contain:
+The document will be pretty short (4 chapters, 20-35 pages maximum) and will contain:
-1. An introduction about VTL for decision-makers and stakeholders
+1. Introduction to the VTL language - Strategic vision for decision-makers and stakeholders
-2. Operational and practical information for business users, data experts and IT
+2. Practical presentation of the VTL language - for Statistical and IT Teams
+3. Current projects and implementations
+4. Future projects

+Drafts of the document will be shared among VTL TF as they will be made available.

+Since a paragraph about the relation on VTL with DDI is to be written, any material, even in draft, is more than welcome (especially from Thomas and CASD colleagues).

+Javier informed that the work for aligning VTL with SDMX is in progress; the goal is to update the Section 6 of SDMX (containing the relation vith VTL) by the end of the year, when SDMX 3.2 release will be published.

+## Current situation and evolution of VTL engines
+Valentino informed that the VTL E&E by Banca d'Italia will be updated to be compliant with VTL 2.2 by the end of the year.
+Furthermore, Banca d'Italia will actively participate in the VTL TCK implementation.

+Javier presented the last evolutions of the Meaningful Data vtl engine.
+In the back-end moved from pandas to duckdb, resulting in better understanding of VTL internal behaviour for final users (given the native translation from VTL to SQL), much better performances and enabling to handle big datasets (larger than available memory).
+The alignment with VTL version 2.2 will be completed by the end of June.
+Finally, SDMX compatibility has been improved, using pysdmx.

+Nicolas presented the new features of Trevas, first of all the use of Spark 4, resulting in better performances, improved stability and security with reduced infrastructure costs, enhanced modularity for API; the release of the new version is expected for the end of June.
+Then the showed the current TCK used internally by Trevas, which can be used as a common basis to implement VTL TCK.

 ## Workpackages and housekeeping
 The current workstreams will be deleted.